Jami: Impact of Jami's works

 Jami worked within the Tīmūrid court of Herat helping to serve as an interpreter and communicator.
 His poetry reflected Persian culture and was popular through Islamic East, Central Asia and the Indian subcontinent.
 Jami's poetry addressed popular ideas that led to Sufi's and non-Sufi's interest in his work.
 He was known not only for his poetry, but his theological works and commentary on culture.
 His work was used in several schools from Samarqand to Istanbul to Khayrābād in Persia as well as in the Mughal Empire.
 For centuries Jami was known for his poetry and profound knowledge.
 In the last half-century, Jami has begun to be neglected and his works forgotten, which reflects an overarching issue in the lack of research of Islamic and Persian studies.
-His poetry reached the Ottoman Empire, due to the poet Basiri emigrating to Istanbul.
+His poetry reached the Ottoman Empire, due to the poet Basiri emigrating to Constantinople.